Ranvirkgpian/college-project/README.md

 ### Why LiteLLM?

-LiteLLM gives a single, unified `completion()` interface across 100+ models.
-Switching from GPT to Gemini to Mistral requires changing **one string** — the model name.
-No custom integration code per provider.
+LiteLLM provides a single unified `completion()` interface across 100+ models.
+Switching from GPT to Gemini to Mistral requires changing one string — no custom integration code per provider.

 ---